jyansir/jyansir.github.io/_pages/about.md

 I am now working on the research of deep learning and large language model adaption to tabular data fields.
 If you are seeking any form of academic discussion or cooperation, please feel free to email me at [jyansir@zju.edu.cn](mailto:jyansir@zju.edu.cn).

 I graduated from [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/main.htm), Zhejiang University (浙江大学竺可桢学院) with a bachelor's degree and am a full-time PhD student in the Department of Computer Science and Technology, Zhejiang University (浙江大学计算机科学与技术学院), advised by [Jian Wu (吴健)](https://person.zju.edu.cn/0004274).
-I also collaborate with the researcher [Jintai Chen](https://scholar.google.com/citations?user=ZiY3xYEAAAAJ) from the University of Illinois Urbana-Champaign closely.
+I also collaborate with the researcher [Jintai Chen (陈晋泰)](https://scholar.google.com/citations?user=ZiY3xYEAAAAJ) from the University of Illinois Urbana-Champaign closely.

 My research interest includes tabular language model pre-training, relational deep learning and neural architecture engineering.